virtualsquare/virtualsquare.github.io/tutorials/vunet.md

 A network stack appear as a special file, it can be unloaded using `vuumount`, it is possbile to select the stack using the command `vustack`.

-## vunetioth: a unified solution for virtual networking
+## vunetioth: a unified solution for VUOS virtual networking

-The example we are going to build connects a VUOS session to a `vdens` using `vxvde` and the stack vdestack (or any other stack supported by libioth, just change the string `vdestack` to ssomething else e.g. `picox`).
+The example we are going to build connects a VUOS session to a `vdens` using `vxvde` and the stack vdestack (or any other stack supported by libioth, just change the string `vdestack` to something else e.g. `picox`).
 Here is a graphical sketch of the virtual architecture of this example.

 ![vunetvdestack example](pictures/vuos_vunetioth.png)